Dvillars/RPG/README.md

 ### **2. Specs**

-  * A user can create an account.
+  * -A user can create an account.
-  * A user can edit their account
+  * -A user can edit their account
-  * A user can delete their account.
+  * -A user can delete their account.
-  * A user can upload an avatar.
+  * -A user can upload an avatar.
-  * A user can change an avatar.
+  * -A user can change an avatar.
-  * A user can delete an avatar.
   * A user can add items to their inventory.
   * A user can edit their inventory.
   * A user can delete items in their inventory.